Mistakes That I Believe Volvo Is Making

 Volvo Electrifying All Vehicles

-Volvo is now pushing electrification which I believe would just shift pollution from vehicles to coal power plants and battery production which could end up being worse in my opinion so I think this makes no sense.
+Volvo is now pushing electrification which I believe would just shift pollution from vehicles to power plants that pollute and battery production which could be worse in my opinion so I think this makes no sense.
 I believe there are a lot of people like myself that are not interested in electric or hybrid vehicles because we know more than the average consumer and see potential issues.
 I believe Volvo would lose a lot of customers and potential buyers.

-It feels like Volvo management has no clue that our 2005 5cyl Volvos had near zero CO smog test readings I believe and in addition PremAir Catalyst coated radiators that helped clean the air while you drove.
-It seems like Volvo had it right and should have also continued in this direction.
-I always laughed at the Toyota Prius with our Volvos also being environmentally friendly in my opinion but instead I feel our new Volvos are less environmentally friendly.
+It feels like Volvo management has no clue that our 2005 5cyl Volvos had near or at zero smog test readings for some pollutants I believe and in addition PremAir Catalyst coated radiators that helped clean the air while you drove.
+Instead I now feel our new Volvos are less environmentally friendly.
 It seems Volvo no longer uses PremAir and we actually get worse fuel economy in our new 4cyl Volvos so it feels to me like things have gone backwards!

 If Volvo really wants to be an environmental leader why not still use a catalyst coating on radiators for vehicles to help clean the air as they drive?
 Volvo could be using this as a marketing opportunity to present themselves as an environmental leader and stand out from its competitors.
-I read this only costs something like $50 per vehicle.
-This could easily be passed onto the consumer and therefore would cost Volvo absolutely nothing.
+This could easily be passed onto the consumer and cost Volvo absolutely nothing.
 Think of all the ground level smog this could help remove.
 Volvo could use this in marketing, have in commercials and is a missed marketing opportunity for Volvo.

 Volvo Driving Away Customers